lambdaclass/concrete/docs/INTERPRETER_TRUST.md

   of 10,000,000 iterations
 - Statement-level `match` (mutations to outer variables persist; arm-local bindings are scoped out)
+- `borrow var as ref in 'region { body }` — named borrow regions bind a borrow for the body and drop it on exit; mutations through the borrow survive

 ### Supported entry contract